An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: The distributions of and

 The distribution of $\rm DM_{host}$ can be well expressed with a log-normal distribution \citep{Macquart20,Zhang20}

 where $e^{\mu}$ and $e^{2\mu+\sigma_{\rm host}^2}(e^{\sigma_{\rm host}^2}-1)$ are the mean and variance of the distribution, respectively.
-This model has limited theoretical motivation.
-Interestingly, this model can well describe the $\rm DM_{host}$ distributions derived from state-of-the-art IllustrisTNG simulation \citep{Zhang20,Jaroszynski20}. \cite{Zhang20} estimated the $\rm DM_{host}$ distribution of repeating FRBs like FRB 121102, repeating FRBs like FRB 180916 and non-repeating FRBs from IllustrisTNG simulation \citep{Zhang20}.
+The distribution of $\rm DM_{host}$ derived from state-of-the-art IllustrisTNG simulation with different properties of galaxies describes the $\rm DM_{host}$ well \citep{Zhang20,Jaroszynski20}. \cite{Zhang20} estimated the $\rm DM_{host}$ distribution of repeating FRBs like FRB 121102, repeating FRBs like FRB 180916 and non-repeating FRBs individually.
 The redshift evolution of $\rm DM_{host}$ is also considered \citep{Zhang20}.
-Here we divide the localized FRBs into three types according to host galaxy properties.
-There are four repeating FRBs in the sample containing 14 localized FRBs, including FRB 121102, FRB 180916, FRB 190711 and FRB 201124A.
-FRB 190711 is a repeating FRB with a host galaxy of $M_{\star} = 0.81\times 10^9\ M_{\odot}$ and ${\rm SFR} = 0.42 \ M_{\odot}$ yr$^{-1}$, which is similar to host galaxy of FRB 121102.
-FRB 201124A locates in a massive ($\sim 3\times 10^{10}\ M_{\odot}$), star-forming ($\sim {\rm a few}\ M_{\odot}\ yr^{-1}$) and dusty galaxy, which can be classified into the repeating FRBs like FRB 180916.
-Obviously, other localized non-repeating FRBs can be classified into non-repeating FRBs.
+Here we divide the localized FRBs into three types according to the properties of host galaxy.